ROCK Sex connects the dots on 'How A Rare Song Changed The Music Industry'.

-The song was written by Jim "Roger" McGuinn and Gene Clarke in the folk days before the band.
+The song was written by Jim "Roger" McGuinn and Gene Clarke in the Folk days before the band.
 Recorded a few times, it became a loose song kind of lost in the margins.
-Here's the original with its upbeat early Beatles influence.
+Here's the final band version with its upbeat early Beatles influence.

 THE BYRDS -"You Showed Me" (rec.
 1964; rel.
 1969)

-THE TURTLES first heard it when their producer played it for them on a broken harmonium which forced him to slow down his pace.
-They loved the eerie waltz quality of that and recorded this radically different and pivotal version with sleepy keys and bleary strings.
+The Turtles first heard it when their producer played it for them on a broken harmonium which forced him to slow down his pace.
+They loved the eerie waltz quality of that and recorded this radically different and pivotal version with sleepy keys and bleary strings, not unlike a Lee Hazlewood production.

 THE TURTLES -"You Showed Me" (1969)

-Sampling had progressed from short riffs to entire passages from songs by the late 80's, and artists who weren't getting credited or paid for their originals were getting furious.
-When The Turtles took De La Soul to court over the lack of permission to use their recording, it set the legal precedent for royalty payment and crediting of all artists going forward.
+Sampling had progressed from short riffs to entire passages from songs by the late-'80s, and artists who weren't getting credited or paid for their originals were getting furious.
+When The Turtles took De La Soul to court over the lack of permission to use their recording, it set the legal precedent for royalty payment and crediting of all artists for samples going forward.

 DE LA SOUL -"Transmitting Live From Mars (Interlude)" (1989)